ArtIntoScience/artintoscience.github.io/content/cfp.md

 ## Talk Format
 Talks are 20 or 40 minutes.
 If requesting 40 minutes in the form, please explain why this topic can't fit in 20 minutes.
 Remember the audience: there's no need to start with the basics.

-## Submit CFP

-The CFP opens on July 1, 2023, and closes on August 18, 2023.
-Link for CFP (future)

 ### Classic Talks